 **While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.

 I was diagnosed with chronic migraine (CM) after seeking help from a headache specialist.
 Simply put, episodic migraine is characterized by having up to 14 migraine days per month.
 Chronic migraine is when you have headache for 15 days or more of the month where 8 or more of the attacks meet the definition of migraine.
 When this occurs for 3 months or more, you meet the criteria for chronic migraine.
 It’s a horrendous place to be.
 Most of us can avoid it.
 In my case, I had unrelenting head pain around-the-clock for about 3 months before things started to gradually fade.

 How It All Starts

-Your migraine is likely due to genetic factors beyond your control.
-Migraine brains are hyper-responsive to normal, benign stimulation.
+Your genes are likely your root cause of migraine.
+Migraine brains are hyper-responsive to normal, benign, everyday stimulation.
 The combination of factors that triggers your headaches and migraine is unique to you.
 It’s worth spending some time trying to identify the set of factors that bring about your dreaded attacks.